Sabdietrich/Recipes/README.md

 # Easy Meal: Recipes Inspired by Graph Theory

-This project aims to provide a user-friendly application that enables users to search for recipes based on ingredients while providing a platform for local businesses to sell their ingredients.
+This project aims to provide a user-friendly application that enables users to search for recipes based on ingredients while providing a platform for local businesses to sell their ingredients.
 By using graph theory to create a network of interconnected recipes, we hope to make it easier for users to discover and enjoy new recipes, and to expand their culinary horizons.